matthewhall78/hello-world/coverLetter.md

 	* Platform services who we rely on for foundational technology
 	* Training and communications groups who provide an avenue for outreach and product awareness
 	* Other corporate-wide groups or subject matter experts such as privacy and security professionals

-## Prioritization of work in planning based on user needs, costs, value delivered, and return on investment: _13 years experience_
+> 1 year experience as a Product Owner for the Mines Digital Trust team
+* Reaching out through many different channels such as Slack, LinkedIn, Rocketchat and through email to find potential partnership for the work of our project
+* I made new connections with the Federal Government of Canada
+* Built trust and formed an ongoing open source project consortium with Bosch on their Business Partner Agent software
+* Invited private companies who are influencial in the space of Decentralized Identity to join our proof of concept and contribute their time and effort free of charge
+* Attended global conferences on self sovereign identity and made connections with academics from UBC who were instrumental in our introductions to others at Yale who had connections with the Open Earth Foundation, which in turn resulted in our introduction to the UN Framework Convention on Climate Change and an invitation to present our work at COP26 in Glasgow this past November
+* Built relationships of trust with the Mining Association of BC and the BC Business Council for the work that we are doing

+## Managing budgets, contracts and expenditures ensuring compliance with fiscal parameters and the prudent use of financial resources: _14 years experience_
+**Funding Sources, Salaries and Budget Tracking:**
+* 1 year recent experience for the Mines Digital Trust team, being primarily responsible for tracking the budget of staff salary, and contractor funding against an OCIO capital funding approval
+* Submitting concept case for Telus SIF funding source, and writing the newly modifieid Agile Project Charter that they are using to accommodate the agile team approach

 **Traditional Project Management:**
-* 9 years experience in traditional project management and business analysis conducting prioritization of issues based on business value, impact to operations, and cost estimates
+* 9 years experience in traditional project management and business analysis conducting prioritization of issues based on business value, impact to operations, and cost estimates and tracking work to a budget
+* I have lead all aspects of contract management and procurement processes

 **Agile Product Management:**
-* 4 years experience creating product roadmaps linked to the overall product vision to deliver a solution based on user needs.
+* 5 years experience creating product roadmaps linked to the overall product vision to deliver a solution based on user needs.
 I link the biweekly planning goals to the overall product vision.
 I revise the plans biweekly based on user feedback and adapt the plan to those changing requirements
-* 4 years experience tracking the effort of tasks and calculating the team velocity by which they complete work
+* 5 years experience tracking the effort of tasks and calculating the team velocity by which they complete work
 	* Used those velocity statistics to plan future product delivery increments
 	* The team costs are monitored and tracked
 	* The costs are linked to the individual products we are building in order to calculate the total cost of ownerships for each piece of software we develop
 	* Total cost of ownership is used in break even analysis and return on investment calculations
-* 4 years experience (2 years and a scrum master and 2 years as a product owner) creating and prioritizing backlog items in the form of user stories linked to the value to delivery to users
+* 5 years experience (2 years and a scrum master and 3 years as a product owner) creating and prioritizing backlog items in the form of user stories linked to the value to delivery to users
-* Over the past 4 years working on Agile projects I have formally identified and tracks value metrics used to report out on project success and return on investment and maintain realtime dashboards of those performance metrics
+* Over the past 5 years working on Agile projects I have formally identified and tracks value metrics used to report out on project success and return on investment and maintain realtime dashboards of those performance metrics
+* All this to ensure the prudent use of financial resources

 ## Leadership in digital initiatives: _4 years experience_